 6. King of New York

-This staple of the PC Advisor Board Game Club is perfect for a lunchtime quickie.
+This staple of the Tech Advisor Board Game Club is perfect for a lunchtime quickie.

 It's fast, it's simple, and it's surprisingly tense when the last couple of monsters get down to the last dregs of their health bars.